How can i take action?

 The Representation Project's Global Youth Advisory Council is made up of 25 amazing high school and college students, representing four countries.
 Each Council member organizes local youth by facilitating a Global Youth Rep chapter on their campus or community.

-The Representation Project is excited to announce the first annual Global Youth Summit.
-This event will take place August 5-7th 2016 at the University of California, Berkeley.
-Youth from around the world will gather to discuss youth-related issues, be empowered by inspirational speakers, and make a commitment to promote The Representation Project’s mission to end limiting stereotypes and social injustices.
-More information on how to register and event details coming soon.
+The Representation Project is excited to announce the first annual Youth Leadership Summit.
+This event will take place on August 6th 2016 from 9am - 4pm at the Automattic Building at 132 Hawthorne St in San Francisco.
+Youth between the ages of 14-24 from around the bay area will gather to discuss youth-related issues, be empowered by inspirational speakers, and make a commitment to promote The Representation Project’s mission to end limiting stereotypes and social injustices.

 EDUCATOR TRAINING PROGRAM